Table of Contents

 Note: Some fixed assets lose value over time and use.
 This loss in value is called depreciation and is subtracted from the value of the fixed asset.

 These are assets that cannot be touched, i.e., non-physical assets which are still of high value to the company.
 Some examples are patents, goodwill, and trademarks.

 While tangible assets lose value in the form of depreciation, intangible assets losing value is called amortization.

-A liability is that which the business owes to outside parties.
-These can include loans, payables and others.
+Liability is any value that the business owes to outside parties.
+These can include loans, payables, and others.